tabreturn/processing.py-book/README.md

 # Issues

-If you find any issues, you can report them here: https://github.com/tabreturn/processing.py-book/issues
+If you find any issues, you can report them here: https://github.com/tabreturn/processing.py-book/issues.
+You can email the author at processingpy@tabreturn.com.